Find Assisted Living in Your Area

 Switching to Generics

-If it is at all possible to safely do this, ask your doctor about switching from pricey brand name drugs to much more affordable generics.
-The patent typically runs out on new drugs after 10 years, after which any drug company is free to manufacture the same product.
-By law, these generic drugs must be identical to the original medication, right down to the molecule, so you’re generally safe if you need to switch.
-All the same, always ask your doctor about switching before you do it.
+Ask your doctor if it’s safe in your situation to switch from pricey brand-name drugs to more affordable generics.
+The patent typically runs out on new drugs after 10 years, after which any drug company can manufacture the same product.
+By law, these generic drugs must be identical to the original medication, down to the molecule, so you’re generally safe if you need to switch.
+All the same, always ask your doctor about switching.
 You will need a new prescription to get the new medication, and your doctor may have good reasons for preferring the brand-name drug over the competing generic brand.

 State Discount Cards

-Many states offer drug discount cards for seniors, adults with disabilities, needy children and other people who struggle to pay for prescription drugs.
-In many cases, these discount cards are available for people with specific conditions, such as diabetes or kidney failure, while others are open to any state resident who needs the financial help.
-Rules for how to qualify, acquire and use a discount card vary from state to state, and your state might not even offer a discount.
-Check your state’s health and human services website, or talk to a case manager at your local human services office about the options that may be open to you/
+Many states offer drug discount cards for seniors, adults with disabilities, needy children, and other people who struggle to pay for prescription drugs.
+In many cases, these discount cards are available for people with specific conditions, such as diabetes or kidney failure.
+In contrast, others are open to any state resident who needs financial help.
+Rules for how to qualify, acquire, and use a discount card vary from state to state, and your state might not even offer a discount.
+Check your state’s health and human services website, or talk to a case manager at your local human services office about the options that may be open to you.

 Shopping Online